-- 10. To generate SMF statistics that are available for viewing in the PowerExchange Navigator, stop and restart the PowerExchange Listener on z/OS. - 11.
-In the PowerExchange Navigator, run a database row test on any table with the suffix "SMF" in the pwxstat.file data map. - a.
-Select the table on the Data Map tab, and then select File > Database Row Test. - b.
-If the data map has not been previously saved to the z/OS system, the PowerExchange Navigator displays a message prompt that asks if you want to send the data map to the remote location.
+- In the File Name field, enter the fully qualified name of the sequential data set to which you extracted SMF data in step 2.
+Then click OK. - To generate SMF statistics that are available for viewing in the PowerExchange Navigator, stop and restart the PowerExchange Listener on z/OS. - In the PowerExchange Navigator, run a database row test on any table with the suffix "SMF" in the pwxstat.file data map. - Select the table on the Data Map tab, and then select File > Database Row Test. - If the data map has not been previously saved to the z/OS system, the PowerExchange Navigator displays a message prompt that asks if you want to send the data map to the remote location.
 Click d.
 Click Go.